xprt64/todosample-cqrs-es/README.md

 ## Run it ##

-To run this application you must clone this repository the use `docker-compose` to start it.
+To run this application you must clone this repository then use `docker-compose up` to start it.

 ```
 git clone https://github.com/xprt64/todosample-cqrs-es todosample-cqrs-es